certbot/certbot/certbot/docs/using.rst

 If the certificate being revoked was obtained via the ``--staging``, ``--test-cert`` or a non-default ``--server`` flag, that flag must be passed to the ``revoke`` subcommand.

-.. note:: By default, Certbot will **delete** the certificate after revoking it.
-Use ``--no-delete-after-revoke`` to prevent the
+.. note:: After revocation, Certbot will (by default) ask whether you want to **delete** the certificate.
-          certificate from being deleted.
-Note that Certbot will try to renew revoked certificates if they are not deleted.
+          Unless deleted, Certbot will try to renew revoked certificates the next time ``certbot renew`` runs.

 You can also specify the reason for revoking your certificate by using the ``reason`` flag.
 Reasons include ``unspecified`` which is the default, as well as ``keycompromise``,